All FMC reporting entities must prepare their financial statements in line with the requirements in Part 7 of the FMC Act.

 If you are a company incorporated outside New Zealand, you will also need to prepare, have audited and lodge financial statements for your New Zealand business (if any) that complies with generally accepted accounting practice in New Zealand.

-We can vary the reporting obligations of FMC reporting entities using our exemption and public accountability designation power.
+We can vary the reporting obligations of FMC reporting entities using exemption notices and our public accountability variation power.

 For example, we have put in place exemptions that provide for:

-For more details or to see if you qualify, see our exemptions page.
+For more details or to see if you qualify, see our financial reporting exemptions section.